AlloyCI/alloy-runner/docs/install/linux-repository.md

----
-last_updated: 2017-10-12
----

-# Install GitLab Runner using the official GitLab repositories
+# Install AlloyCI Runner using the official AlloyCI repositories

 We provide packages for the currently supported versions of Debian, Ubuntu, Mint, RHEL, Fedora, and CentOS.